Pat Sutton, “Leave The Leaves & Dive Into Shade Gardening Instead.”

 Do you work hard each autumn to rake up your leaves and take them away?
-Pat will open your eyes to a world of life hidden in those fallen leaves – a resource many gardeners undervalue.
-She will reveal the secret lives of butterflies and moths, bumblebees and other beneficial pollinators, as well as fireflies and salamanders, ...
+Pat will open your eyes to a world of life hidden in those fallen leaves – ...
 Read more

 Take a sweeping ride and discover moths living in the NJ pinelands, along the bayshore, and on barrier islands.
-Moths live everywhere and perform crucial, seldom-recognized roles in the ecosystem. ...
+Moths live everywhere and perform crucial, seldom-recognized roles in the ecosystem.
+An evolving tale of discovery and nurture – it’s a changing tide in terms of how gardeners interact with nature.
+This will be an in-person ...
 Read more

 Exploring the ways wild bees forage in woody habitats Kass Urban-Mead Pollinator Conservation Specialist, the Xerces Society Room 260, Unified Science Building Stockton University